hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 }
 ```

-By exposing the sequence, you can now move the item from Ringbuffer as long as the item is still available.
-If it is not available
+By exposing the sequence, you can now move the item from the Ringbuffer as long as the item is still available.
+If the item is not available
 any longer, `StaleSequenceException` is thrown.

-Adding an item to Ringbuffer is also very easy:
+Adding an item to Ringbuffer is also easy:

 ```java
 Ringbuffer<String> ringbuffer = hz.getRingbuffer("rb");
 ringbuffer.add("someitem")
 ```

-The method `add` returns the sequence of the inserted item and this value will always be unique.
-This can sometimes be used as a
+Use the method `add` to returns the sequence of the inserted item; the sequence value will always be unique.
+You can use this as a
 very cheap way of generating unique IDs if you are already using Ringbuffer.

 ### IQueue vs. Ringbuffer

 Hazelcast Ringbuffer can sometimes be a better alternative than an Hazelcast IQueue.
 Unlike IQueue, Ringbuffer does not remove the items, it only
 reads items using a certain position.
-There are many advantages using this approach:
+There are many advantages to this approach:

 * The same item can be read multiple times by the same thread; this is useful for realizing semantics of read-at-least-once or
 read-at-most-once.